Fisheries and Oceans Canada (DFO) safeguards Canadian waters and manages Canada’s fisheries, oceans and freshwater resources.

 Conditions may apply to determine if data needs to be submitted to Fisheries and Oceans Canada for the above programs.
 For details about these program conditions, please refer to the info sheets below.

-For more information about the Programs overseen by the Fisheries and Oceans Canada, and data requirements under Single Window, download the info sheets:
+For more information about the Programs overseen by the Fisheries and Oceans Canada, and data requirements under Single Window, refer to the ECCRD Addendum.

 Trust Livingston with your DFO imports